demiculus/demiculus.github.io/breaking.md

 Apr 20 - I should focus on keeping my left leg in the air.

+Apr 25 - My hips were always in the center.
+First time hips moved to the side.

 ### Swipe

 12 Jan 2019 - TIL how arms should be on swipes, one should leave the ground before the other touches